reflex-frp/reflex-platform/README.md

 4. Compilation will produce a `source.jsexe` folder containing an `index.html` file.
 Open that in your browser to run your app.

-5. If you need to add any additional dependencies, edit packages.nix, then exit and re-enter the try-reflex shell.
+5. If you need to add any additional dependencies, edit packages.nix, then exit and re-enter the try-reflex shell.  **Don't use cabal** to install libraries while inside the nix shell - the resulting libraries may not be found properly by ghc or ghcjs.
+Using cabal to configure, build, test, and run a particular package, however, should work just fine.

 Tutorial
 --------